 (11/18) 100 Hearts

-I sometimes post in this thread and hesitate to add too many selections of a particular artist.
-I trust listeners to evaluate for themselves and to explore if they choose.
+When I post in this thread I sometimes hesitate to add too many selections of a particular artist.
+I want listeners to evaluate for themselves and to explore if they choose.

 With regard to this brilliant talent, I feel that this may not be the right thing to do.
 Perhaps, a new sound will motivate an appreciation where a prior one did not.
 This, then, is the hope for these additions and for those above dated 11/18.